fbq('track', 'ViewContent');

 These sets make great centers!
 I often assign centers to be done in pairs.
 Why?
 Because of those great conversations!
 Talking about the text internalizes what they're learning.
 (More brain research!)
 Plus, they learn from each other through these rich conversations.
 Some may share information about the topic that's not even in the text!
 (More learning, yippee!)

-Another reason to let partners use these activities?
-Because some children need a stronger reader to help them out.
-This can be a delicate situation, since we need to be sensitive about our lower readers, but you know your kids!
-Make smart choices for partners who will support each other without insulting each others' abilities!
+Another reason to let partners use these activities is that some children need a stronger reader to help them out.
+This can be a delicate situation since we need to be sensitive about our lower readers, but you know your kids!
+Make smart choices for partners who will support each other without insulting each other's abilities!

 Keep them engaged, and having fun!
 It's possible to attend to the children's need to move while keeping the learning happening!
 Try these ideas!

-These are also perfect for your fast finishers to do independently during centers time!
+These are also perfect for your fast finishers to do independently during center time!
 Again, each set can be used more than once... hopefully, they'll remember more information each time!

 Keep them engaged, and having fun!
 It's possible to attend to the children's need to move while keeping the learning happening!
 Try these ideas!

 This one is easy!
 Anytime!
-I find they're perfect as centers during those last couple months of the year when their skills are strong and they've developed some independence.
+I find they're perfect as centers during those last couple of months of the year when their skills are strong, and they've developed some independence.

 They're also great for the beginning of the school year when you're teaching procedures!